adimand/acquaa-org/Integrations.md

 ## Logs & Reports
 - Audit logs for user actions will be provided within the app.
 - Offline (bulk) reports can be generated via the system.
-- System (network/security) logs will be retained for 7 years but will be available for immediate access only for 3 years.
+- System (network/security) logs will be retained for seven years but will be available for immediate access only for three years.
-- Application logs will be retained for 30 days and then moved to offline storage.
+- Application logs will be retained for thirty days and then moved to offline storage.
 These will be deleted after a year.
 - Application audit logs will be accessible as long as the app is available.